ist356/assignment-04-awrm71/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+It was interesting experiementing with different parts of streamlit. i wasn't aware that you could grab specifc rows based on values in the cells.
+While this assignment doesnt appear to display the full potential of what could be done with these selections, I think it would be fun to explore further or have future work to capitalize on what could be done.
+This was also my first time using copilot and its great to see it work and how easily it is to naviagate.
+I was concerned with loading in different types of files but copilot not only explained it to me but also did it for me which was great to see.